SplinesForEngineers/Geometry/README.md

 # Geometry
-Preparing some files for a Git workshop
+Preparing some files for a Git workshop.
+Some changes!